 End the day at a local pub for supper and a well deserved drink!
 There are a few pubs in town offering basic rice and beans, or rice and chicken for 1,500 -3,000 tsh and beers for 2000 tsh.

 Day 2: Halwego Viewpoint and Rubya Beach

 It is possible to reach Halwego by bicycle, however we opted to hire a driver because we planned to go to Rubya forest and beach afterwards.
-The drive is approximately 20 minutes from Nasimo to the Halwego Viewpoint, and then another 30-40 to Rubya after that, so budget an hour of drive time per way and 60,000 Tsh per car (round trip).
-Our tour guide Elias was able to arrange the car hire for us.
+The drive is approximately 20 minutes from Nasimo to the Halwego Viewpoint, and then another 30-40 to Rubya after that, so budget an hour of drive time per way and 100,000 tsh per car (round trip).
+Ask your guide Paschal to arrange the car hire.

 Halwego is the highest point on Ukerewe island with large rocks and caves.

 Once you arrive, you will hike to the top of the rocky viewpoint and listen to a mama from the surrounding village tell the history of Halwego from earlier times.

 The viewpoint was once used as meeting places for men in the community to discuss aspects of village life over alcohol made from bananas.
 It was also used as a spot for sacrificial rituals and to monitor wildlife for hunting.
 Since these times though, wildlife has moved out of the region and sacrifices no longer take place, so the area has become a well known spot for visitors to stop and admire the beautiful landscapes.

 Further West is Rubya Forest and beach, an enormous 35 km stretch of pine trees and white sand.
 Driving there, you will suddenly notice the gorgeous wall of pine trees as you approach the forest, and eventually reach an area where you stop the car and can walk through the trees to the beach.